hburakyel/cards/README.md

 Cards

+"Cards" is an experimental, itinerant art project that transforms public spaces into sites of urban ritual—curated by Andrés Gorzycki as a series of fleeting, one-day exhibitions.
+Each iteration invites a contemporary artist to intervene in an unexpected location: the shore of a river, a traffic sign, or a park bench.
+These ephemeral acts reactivate the city as a stage for collective encounters, where art becomes a shared ritual—visible one moment, vanished the next, yet lingering in memory.

+Initiated in May 2022 the project has since collaborated with 27 artists between Berlin, Buenos Aires, Frankfurt am Main, Prague, Posadas and Stockholm.
+By occupying marginal or overlooked spaces, Cards rejects institutional timelines, embracing spontaneity: exhibitions often materialize days after a studio visit, free from traditional curatorial constraints.
+The project fosters direct engagement—artists are present, audiences become participants, and the city itself co-authors the work.

+Each Card derives its name from both the physical supports that display the artworks—objects like Streetlight, Stones, String, and Rope—and from Sara Ahmed’s queer phenomenological approach to orientation.
+In Queer Phenomenology, Ahmed examines how objects gather histories and redirect attention; here, these mundane yet charged objects (lampposts, benches, etc.) become sites where marginalized artistic gestures are reoriented from periphery to center, thus bringing what is "behind" to the front.

+The trading-card visual identity (inspired by Magic the Gathering, YuGiOh or Pokémon) mirrors the project’s ethos: each poster is a collectible artifact, a trace of these transient rituals.
+Cards targets both art enthusiasts and accidental passersby, dissolving barriers between contemporary art and daily life.
+Through these deliberate yet impermanent acts, the project redefines how we inhabit, perceive, and ritualize public space.

-Cards is an experimental curatorial project with pop-up exhibitions in unexpected urban spaces curated by Andrés Gorzycki.
-Each “Card” exhibition begins with an invitation for a visual artist to create a short-lived intervention outside traditional art institutions.
-The goal is to make contemporary art accessible to different audiences, encouraging unconventional interactions and transforming public perceptions of art.
-This digital platform serves as a comprehensive repository for documentation, locations, and archives of each *Cards* edition.
+This open source digital platform serves as a comprehensive repository for documentation, locations, and archives of each *Cards* edition.

 Explore the site here: [cards-cards-cards.link](http://cards-cards-cards.link/)